Maine Medical Center

 Critical Care Inpatient Service

-Fellows rotate in the Intensive Unit on the Critical Care Medicine Service to fulfill part of their 12 month Critical Care experience required by the ACGME.
+Fellows rotate in the intensive care unit on the critical care medicine service to fulfill part of their 12-month critical care experience required by the ACGME.
 Fellows assigned to this clinical service are responsible for providing comprehensive primary care of the critically ill patient, and for critical care medicine consultation, while learning competency in the relevant critical care medicine clinical procedures.
 Fellows assigned to this clinical service are responsible for the teaching and supervision of residents and medical students assigned to the service.

 Critical Care Clinical Services/Anesthesia